-Since most secondary school open houses are held over just a few Saturdays, it’s best to start visiting schools as early as possible.
-Don’t wait until Primary 6, as you may not have enough time to explore all the schools you’re interested in.
+Since most secondary school open houses are held over just a few Saturdays, it’s best to start visiting schools with your child as early as possible.
+Try not to wait until Primary 6, as you may not have enough time to explore all the schools you’re interested in.

 As you tour the school open house, keep these tips in mind to make the most of your visit: